Michael Madison

-Michael Madison (born October 15, 1977) is an American convicted serial killer and sex offender from East Cleveland, Ohio who is known to have committed the murders of at least three women over a nine-month period in 2012 and 2013.
-He was arrested and charged with the crimes in 2013 and in 2016, he was sentenced to death.
-Madison is currently being held on death row.
+Michael Madison (born October 15, 1977) is an American serial killer and rapist from East Cleveland, Ohio who is known to have committed the murders of at least three women over a nine-month period in 2012 and 2013.
+He was arrested and charged with the crimes in 2013 and was sentenced to death in 2016.

 Early life

 Madison was born on October 15, 1977, to Diane Madison and John Baldwin, the product of an accidental pregnancy.
-However, Baldwin has denied that he was the father and had no contact with Madison.
+Baldwin denied that he was the father and had no contact with Madison.

-Madison had a severely abusive mother.
-His mother's boyfriends also abused him.
-He would later admit that he had mixed feelings over his mother's death.
+Growing up, Madison was severely abused by his mother, as well as her boyfriends.